JuliaLang/Compat.jl/README.md

 a slightly different syntax might be used.
 Please check the list below for the specific syntax you need.

+## Compatibility

+Features in the development versions of `julia` may be added and released in Compat.jl.
+However, such features are considered experimental until the relevant `julia` version is released.
+These features can be changed or removed without incrementing the major version of Compat.jl if necessary to match changes in `julia`.

 ## Supported features

 * `@inferred [AllowedType] f(x)` is defined ([#27516]). (since Compat 3.12.0)